epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

 Lastly, any changes to the tuning parameters that I've mentioned MUST be configured via automation.
 We have sadly lost a fair amount of time to manual changes being made on machines that have not persisted across reboots.

-It is all too easy (and I speak from experience) to make adjustments, but the optimal configuration, and then move on to something else.
-Do yourself and your colleagues a favour and automate!
+It is all too easy (and I speak as a repeat offender) to make adjustments, find the optimal configuration, and then move on to something else.
+Do yourself and your colleagues a favour and automate configuration management!

 __netif_receive_skb_core increments softnetdata.processed (http://lxr.free-electrons.com/source/net/core/dev.c?v=4.0#L3646)